rootacc3ss/random-notes/godstack.md

 Maybe don't worry so much about the peptides and chems outside of BPC, TB4 and SPG as I may need to prune some synapses (autism lol).

 Before adding anything from next purchases or anything outside of the primary stack, see how this one works for you.

+Piracetam may be a good addition to bromantane, or low dose noopept